 Artificial Intelligence

-If anything is causing quite a stir, it is Artificial Intelligence (AI).
-AI is developing at breakneck speeds, and it took a while for some form of regulation to emerge.
-That regulation came to be in the form of theAI Regulation, the world's first comprehensive AI law.
-Kienhuis Legal closely follows developments around AI and our AI team is ready to help you with today's and tomorrow's challenges.
+If anything is on everyone's mind, it is Artificial Intelligence (AI).
+The rise of AI is happening incredibly fast, and we had to wait a while for specific AI-Verordenings.
+With the AI-Verordening, the first comprehensive AI law in the world, those regulations are now in place.
+Kienhuis Legal closely follows developments in AI Act, and our AI team is ready to help you with the challenges of today and tomorrow.

 What we do